rbatorsky/intro-to-ngs-bioinformatics/lessons/01_Setup.md

 If you don't know whether you have project space, please email [tts-research@tufts.edu](mailto:tts-research@tufts.edu).

 ### Download the data
-1. Get an interaction session on a compute node (3 hours, 16 Gb memory, 4 cores on 1 node) by typing:
+1. Get an interaction session on a compute node (3 hours, 16 Gb memory, 4 cpu on 1 node) by typing:

-`srun --pty -t 3:00:00  --mem 16G  -N 1 -n 4 bash`
+`srun --pty -t 3:00:00  --mem 16G  -N 1 --cpus 4 bash`

 2. Change to your home directory